 IMPACT OF DECISIONS

-Makes decisions with serious impact - affects most units in organization, and may affect citizens.
+Makes decisions with moderately serious impact - affects work unit and may affect other units or citizens.

 “Equipment Usage” refers to inanimate objects such as substances, materials, machines, tools, equipment, work aids, or products.
 A thing is tangible and has shape, form, and other physical characteristics.